luckyhyosun/fullstackopen/README.md

       npm run server
       ```

++ sudo lsof -i :3001
+  - find out which process is using port 3001

 + npm install axios
   - install axio as a **runtime dependency**
   - Needed when the app is actually running in **production**.